 Associate membership is open to organizations that meet the eligibility criteria for regular membership and that conform to the following statement:

-“If your organization maintains at least 75 percent of its total employees AND at least 90 percent of its executive team in offices located more than 50 miles from New York City, it qualifies for associate membership at a flat annual rate, currently $1,200."
+“If your organization maintains at least 75 percent of its total employees AND at least 90 percent of its executive team in offices located outside the New York Metro Area (as defined below), it qualifies for associate membership at a flat annual rate, currently $1,200."

-"Those staff members and trustees based in the New York region may attend Philanthropy New York programs and receive services at member rates and may serve on Board committees, but cannot serve on the Philanthropy New York Board of Directors.
+"Those staff members and trustees based within the New York Metro Area may attend Philanthropy New York programs and receive services at member rates and may serve on Board committees, but cannot serve on the Philanthropy New York Board of Directors.
 Associate members also cannot vote at Philanthropy New York’s Annual Meeting.”

-(For corporate giving programs, the term “organization” refers to the corporate giving unit, not the entire corporation.)
+(For corporate giving programs, the term “organization” refers to the corporate giving unit, not the entire corporation.
+For unstaffed foundations, trustees are considered staff for the purposes of the policy.)

 Philanthropic Advisor Membership